Communications Skills For Your Success

-Whether you want to break into the news industry, create compelling ads, edit best-selling novels, make documentary films or features, or own your own public relations firm, Pace’s BA in Communications will provide you with the real-world, practical skills you need to achieve a successful career as a communicator.
+Whether you want to break into the news industry, create compelling social media content, make documentary films or features, or own your own public relations firm, Pace’s BA in Communications will provide you with the real-world, practical skills you need to achieve a successful career as a communicator.
 The explosion in electronic media has created a robust job market for communications professionals in a broad variety of industries.

 - Hands-on Learning: In our Communications Center, where you will take most of your classes, you will work with professional digital equipment such as HDV cameras and AVID and Final Cut Studio editing systems, and view films in the screening room, featuring digital video projection and a 92” screen.

 - Through required internships, you will earn academic credit and gain valuable professional skills as well as build a network of industry contacts for a lifetime.

 - This broad-based major crosses disciplines and offers you the flexibility to design a course of study according to your interests.

 You’ll get a well-rounded education in communications by taking courses across a wide variety of topics, such as public relations, video production, social media, sports media, and digital storytelling .
 Additionally, you will gain valuable journalism writing skills; verbal and presentational skills; technical skills in video/audio production; and editing and screenwriting skills required for your success.

 - MCA 226 Writing for the Electronic Media